mjordan/islandora_solr_collection_family_tree/README.md

 `q=PID:islandora\:1234&fl=RELS_EXT_isMemberOfCollection_uri_mt,RELS_EXT_isMemberOf_uri_mt,RELS_EXT_isConstituentOf_uri_mt`

-This query is efficient, but a series of these queries must be performed to walk "up" an object's family tree:
+This query is efficient, but a series of these queries must be performed to walk "up" all of the branches of an object's family tree:

 * Perform an initial query Solr for a PID that returns the fields containing collection or parent relationship data, as illustrated above.
   * If present in the result, RELS_EXT_isMemberOfCollection_uri_mt will contain the object's collection memberships.